American Documentary is a leading nonprofit media organization dedicated to creating, identifying and

 and Mel Stuart's Wattstax.
 POV has won every coveted industry award, including 32 Emmys,

 Academy Awards, 36 Cine Golden Eagles, the Prix Italia and the Webby Award.
-POV proudly celebrates
+POV proudly enters its 27th season on PBS in 2014.

 As a catalyst for public culture, American Documentary goes "beyond the broadcast," partnering with